Cinco de Mayo: History of the holiday in Mexico

 Today, the commemoration of the battle is not observed as a national holiday in Mexico (i.e. not a statutory holiday).
 However, all public schools are closed nationwide in Mexico on May 5.
 The day is an official holiday in the State of Puebla, where the Battle took place, and also a full holiday (no work) in the neighboring State of Veracruz.

 In Puebla, historical reenactments, parades, and meals take place to commemorate the battle.
 Parade participants dress as French and Mexican soldiers to reenact the battle.
-Every year the city also hosts the Festival Internacional de Puebla, which gathers national and international artists, traditional musicians and dancers.
-As well as the Festival Internacional del Mole, with an emphasis on the city's iconic mole poblano.
+Every year the city also hosts the Festival Internacional de Puebla, which gathers national and international artists, traditional musicians and dancers, as well as the Festival Internacional del Mole, with an emphasis on the city's iconic mole poblano.

 In Mexico City, military commemoration is occasionally held at the Campo Marte.
 A street, Avenida Cinco de Mayo, in the Historic Center of Mexico City was named after the battle in 1862 by Benito Juárez.

-United States
+History of the holiday in United States

+Remembrance of Cinco de Mayo, began, in the 1860s, by Latinos in California, Nevada, Oregon, and Texas in the context of the Latino experience of the Mexican Independence Day, Mexican Declaration of Independence, and the American Civil War in the Far West and Mexico.

+The Chicano movement began commemorating Cinco de Mayo in the second half of the twentieth century.

+According to David E. Hayes-Bautista, author of El Cinco de Mayo: An American Tradition, there is evidence that, in 1862, the same year the battle took place, the Mexican community in California started celebrating the victory of Cinco de Mayo.
+La Voz de Méjico (San Francisco, California, Spanish, 1862–1866) published detailed accounts of the battle.
+On 7 June 1862, La Voz de Méjico reported that a Cinco de Mayo celebration took place on May 22 in the town of Columbia, California.
+Attendees toasted to their fellow Mexican's victory and sang patriotic songs.

+Back in California, Mexican Americans followed the news in Spanish language newspapers and were thrilled by Mexico's victory.
+It led them to form political organizations — Juntas Patrióticas Mejicanas — which met monthly and raised money to send to Mexico's President Juarez to aid his fight against the French.
+There would eventually be 129 Juntas, mostly in California.
+When the groups got together, speakers used the Battle of Puebla as a rallying cry to fight for democracy, Hayes-Bautista said.
+The first Cinco de Mayo commemorations were held in Los Angeles and San Francisco in 1863 with parades, speakers and music.